 If you’re a new taproom-focused brewery owner, now you have the building blocks to create your own financial reporting and understand the differences between a chart of accounts, a general ledger, and financial statements.

 A key starting point is to set up the chart of accounts so that you can track the results of the taproom separately from brewery operations.
 This will give you a clear visual of the financial results of the different cost centers of the business.

-If you’re interested in learning more about taproom metrics, best practices and how to grow taproom sales check out the Taproom Profits Course for more details.
+Craft Brewery Financial Training Members: If you’re interested in learning more about taproom metrics, best practices and how to grow taproom sales, Log In and check out the Taproom Profits Course in the Online Courses section for more details.